Extreme Value Theory with Spectral Techniques: application to a simple attractor: A simple example: the generalized baker's map

-The map $T$ is discontinuous on the horizontal line $\Gamma:\{y=\alpha\}.$ The singularity curves for $T^{l}, l>1$ are given by $T^{-l}\Gamma$ and they are constructed in this way: take the preimages $T_Y^{-l}(\alpha)$ of $y=\alpha$ on the $y$-axis according to the map $T_Y(y)=\alpha y, y<\alpha;$ $T_Y(y)=\frac{1}{\beta}y-\frac{\alpha}{\beta}, y\ge\alpha.$ Then $T^{-l}\Gamma=\{y=T_Y^{-l}(\alpha)\}.$ Any other horizontal line will be a stable manifold of $T.$ The singularity set for $T^{-1}$ will be the intersection of $T(X)$ with the image of $\Gamma,$ which gives the two boundaries of $T(X)$ respectively on the top of rectangle on the right and on the bottom of the rectangle on the left.
-The invariant non-wandering set $\Lambda$ will be at the end an attractor foliated by vertical lines which are all unstable manifolds.
+Then $T^{-l}\Gamma=\{y=T_Y^{-l}(\alpha)\}.$ Any other horizontal line will be a stable manifold of $T.$ The invariant non-wandering set $\Lambda$ will be at the end an attractor foliated by vertical lines which are all unstable manifolds.
 We denote by $\mathcal{W}^s(\mathcal{W}^u)$ the set of full horizontal (vertical) stable (unstable) manifolds of length $1$ just constructed.
-We point out that a stable horizontal manifold $W_s$ will originate two disjoint full stable manifold when iterate backward by $T^{-1}$ not for the presence of singularity, but because the map $T^{-1}$ will only be defined on the two images of $T(X)$ as illustrated in Fig. 1.
+We point out that a stable horizontal manifold $W_s$ will originate two disjoint full stable manifold when iterated backward by $T^{-1},$ not for the presence of singularity, but because the map $T^{-1}$ will only be defined on the two images of $T(X)$ as illustrated in Fig. 1.